 The list above creates a sizeable business opportunity.
 Policymakers mustn’t repeat mistakes made in early days of technologies like mobile telephony and give away the value too cheaply.
 Key demands in the concession should include:

-1. Universal service: Operators must deliver markets for the full range of legal trades, to any legal buyer, seller, or investor by a given date.
-Market functionality must be commensurate with the amount of activity in each sector.
-Automated deduction of tax, administration of welfare, and portable benefits should be an option for any user.
+- Universal service: Operators must deliver markets for the full range of legal trades, to any legal buyer, seller, or investor.
+Automated deduction of tax, administration of welfare, or benefits should be an option for any user.

-2. All funding: Operators pay for everything; the system, interfaces, and modernization for public databases before launch, public POEMs terminals in areas of low internet penetration, peer training for the techno-unconfident, and so on.
+- All funding: Operators pay for everything; the system, interfaces, modernization of public databases before launch, public POEMs terminals in areas of low internet penetration, peer training for the techno-unconfident, and so on.
 They must also provide some facilities to users without charge, for example volunteering or voting.

-3. Market neutrality: Operators can’t buy, sell, invest through, or take a position in any of the markets they operate.
+- Market neutrality: Operators can’t buy, sell, invest through, or take a position in any of the markets they operate.
 They can’t set prices or transaction parameters, only enable each user to do so.
 Anonymized market data must be published.
 All users are treated equally.
-Anyone can build additional services, and add charges, on top of POEMs.

 The business case

-Banks and Big.
-Tech. sit on cash piles.
-Would a framework like this induce them to spend it on enabling new economic infrastructure for the less well off?
+Banks and tech. companies sit on cash piles.
+Would a framework like this induce them to spend it on enabling new economic infrastructure specifically serving the less well off?
 And what would they need to charge users?
 As a quick test, this spreadsheet assesses the opportunity for a 20 year concession with South Korea as a sample country:

 Our first input is costs of building POEMs.
 Looking around the world for non-optimistic scenarios in complex, official, IT initiatives we alighted on the UK government’s disastrous Universal Credit scheme with its final cost of £15.8bn.